The Black Pirate: Precedents

-Listed in 1993 on the National Film Registry for its "cultural, historical or aesthetic significance", The Black Pirate is considered "one of the silent films that is best remembered" Part of that reputation is based on the plot, but above all on the fact that it was one of the first films shot with the Technicolor two-tone process, which was rare and very expensive at the time.
+The Black Pirate is considered "one of the silent films that is best remembered" Part of that reputation is based on the plot, but above all on the fact that it was one of the first films shot with the Technicolor two-tone process, which was rare and very expensive at the time.
 The Black Pirate is often referred to as the first "good" color film, with a "level of quality [of colour] never before seen in a feature film."
 Given the limitations of the process used, it is also a "flawed but strangely beautiful artifact".
 According to his son, Fairbanks was "the first to make a feature film in color", despite the prohibitive cost and technical problems, spending "a whole year with laboratory experiments to find the combination that would be the most restful for the eye" and choosing a chromatic choice that "no one had ever thought of".

 Kodak color chart for tinting and turning of films (1927).

 However, the film is far from being the first to use colors.
 These have been present since the earliest days of cinema, not to perfect an illusion of realism, but as an ornamental and spectacular attraction.
 In 1926, when Fairbanks' film was released, 80 to 85% of film productions featured color effects, mainly by tinting or toning.
 These are arbitrary colors, added with dyes, and are supposed to connote the psychological atmosphere of the scene.
 On the other hand, the colors of The Black Pirate are supposed to be natural, i.e., produced by the subject's light imprint alone "in such a way that the colors are exclusively chosen and reproduced by optical and mechanical means".
 The opposition between natural and artificial colors dates back to the introduction in the 1910s of the first natural color process, Kinemacolor, the predecessor of Technicolor and a competitor of the Pathécolor process, which used stencil coloring.
 However, for technical reasons, the supposedly "natural" processes of Kinemacolor and then Technicolor are based on compression, simplifying the removal of blue, one of the three primary components of color, to retain only a "duotone" of red and green.
 The lack of fidelity in certain parts of the spectrum, combined with other technical problems, leads to a paradoxical situation where processes that are supposed to give colors greater veracity, or even a "sterecopic" quality, present worse results in some respects than those deemed artificial and subjective.
 Like its predecessor, Technicolor has a complex relationship with competing processes, sometimes opposing them in the name of the distinction between the natural and the artificial and sometimes in the name of the aesthetic quality of the result, the cinematographic color being compared to that of the painting of the "old masters".